 Students who reported a disability, and/or who requested a disability-related service, have risen from 4.9% of enrolments in 2018 to 9.1% in 2022.
-Similar increases are evident at all levels and for STEM(M) programmes.
-Enrolments in industry-driven programmes are more variable year-on-year for this group, but a broad improvement is still seen from 2.9% in 2018 to 4.6% in 2022 YTD.
+Similar increases are evident at all levels and for

-1 With the exception of Gender (Male, Female, Diverse), these fields are optional.
+&lt;sup>1 With the exception of Gender (Male, Female, Diverse), these fields are optional.
 Consequently, a student is only counted as being part of a given group for the purposes of this section if they explicitly signalled their membership.

-2 Bachelor of Design, Bachelor of Medical Imaging (Honours), Masters degrees in Information Technology, Design, Information Governance, and Business Analytics.
+&lt;sup>2 Bachelor of Design, Bachelor of Medical Imaging (Honours), Masters degrees in Information Technology, Design, Information Governance, and Business Analytics.